ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.dotnet.markdown

 __The cost of projections__:

+* Queries in RavenDB do not allow any computation to occur during the query phase.
+  However, you can perform any [computation](../../../client-api/session/querying/how-to-project-query-results#projectionWithCalculations) inside the projection.

-* While computations within a projection are allowed, having a very complex logic can impact query performance.
+* But while calculations within a projection are allowed, having a very complex logic can impact query performance.

-* RavenDB limits the total time it will spend processing a query and its projections.
+  So RavenDB limits the total time it will spend processing a query and its projections.
   Exceeding this time limit will fail the query.
 This is configurable, see the following configuration keys:
       * [Databases.QueryTimeoutInSec](../../..server/configuration/database-configuration#databases.querytimeoutinsec)
       * [Databases.QueryOperationTimeoutInSec](../../../server/configuration/database-configuration#databases.queryoperationtimeoutinsec)